Introduction

 Baking Soda and Vinegar

-Allow the mixture to sit for 15 minutes, then flush with boiling water.
+Start by pouring a cup of baking soda down the drain, followed by a cup of vinegar.
+Let the mixture sit for 15 minutes, then flush it with boiling water.

 Plunging